rob-myers/rob-myers.github.io/articles/tech-pt2.md

 >
 > **Animation**: _realism (e.g. limb movement) and visual cues._
 >
-> **Physics**: collision detection and force-driven rigid bodies.
+> **Physics**: collision detection, force-driven rigid bodies, raycasting.

+Navigation is of central importance to our approach and will be discussed shortly.
-Concerning animation, we're not going to bother with realism.
+Concerning animation, we're not going to obsess over realism.
-Nevertheless, we'll need visual cues to indicate NPC actions, and a _sense of flow_ via interdependent concurrent animations.
+Nevertheless we'll need visual cues to indicate NPC actions, and a _sense of flow_ via interdependent concurrent animations.
-As for a physics engine, we [already mentioned](1#game-mechanics--constraints) we won't be using one.
+As for a physics engine, we [already mentioned](1#constraints--game-mechanics) we won't be using one.
-We'll rely on the Web Animations API instead, although
+We'll rely on the Web Animations API instead, and our own raycasting algorithms.

+### Navigation

 <!-- Pathfinding is central to Game AI.